anay-m/GPU-Experiments/README.md

 Thanks to the creators for creating these fun puzzles!
 I will be working these over the summer to learn more about GPU Programming.
 Note the rest of the README was published by the original repository.
-Check it out!
+Check it out! - Anay

 ![](https://github.com/srush/GPU-Puzzles/raw/main/cuda.png)